 Ian McShane’s Wednesday is another example of this.
 He’s got a bit more of a “punch” than book Wednesday, but not because he’s inaccurately portraying Wednesday, but because we lack the narrator to describe him externally.
 But even down to the appearance of a having glass eye, Ian encompassingly masters Wednesday’s underhanded sass with barrel-aged perfection.

-In addition, we also have Shadow having multiple “visionesque” dreams: the Buffalo, the Bone Orchard, and the end “death” scene with the Children.
+In addition, in American Gods Season 1 Episode 1, we also have Shadow having multiple “visionesque” dreams: the Buffalo, the Bone Orchard, and the end “death” scene with the Children.
 While Shadow certainly has similar dreams scattered throughout the book, these dreams are equally aesthetically vivid and likely to serve as similar foreshadowing.
 Vivacious colors, darkness and contrasts emphasize that we really don’t have any idea about the depths of what Shadow is about to endure.

 One noteworthy difference to really drink in in this episode is Audrey’s role in the show.
 In book, she is equally sedated but only mildly interested in jerking Shadow around.
 Here, we have an Audrey so appropriately shaken and devastated that she leaps from easily mocking her deceased husband and best friend to attempting to sexualize Shadow for retaliation.
 The scene in the book was always fitting, but this update to the show seemed even more apt given the level of grief, given a dead, cheating couple.